ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
+* Serving as Senior Area Chair for NeurIPS 2024, and Area Chair for EMNLP 2024 (April.
+2024).
-* Our tutorial "Mixture-of-Experts in the Era of LLMs" has been accepted in ICML 2024.
+* Our tutorial "Mixture-of-Experts in the Era of LLMs: A New Odyssey" has been accepted in ICML 2024 (April.
+2024).
 * Serving as Senior Area Chair for ICML 2024, Area Chair for NAACL 2024 and ACL 2024 (Jan.
 2024).
 * Invited talk at Tencent about Mixture of Experts in Large Language Models (Jan.
 2024)
 * Our work "DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models" has won the [**Outstanding Paper Award**](https://blog.neurips.cc/2023/12/11/announcing-the-neurips-2023-paper-awards/) in NeurIPS 2023 (Dec.
 2023) <br>